harvard-lil/accessibility-tools/code/validation-errors/README.md

 (One Way) How To
 ----------------

+See [example.html](./example.html) for a complete sample implementation.
+Open the source in your browser to see how it works!

 1. [Make sure links to hashes/fragments work in your project.](../fix-links/)

 2. [Make sure your project has css for hiding text, and for hiding text until people focus on it.](../hidden-text/)

 3. Add a list of validation errors to the top of the page with:
-   - an easy-to-see summary of the error count
    - a [heading](../../content/headings/), which will to assist people using screen readers.
+   - an error count
    - a list of validation errors, where each list item links directly to the form input in question

-4. Add javascript to set the keyboard focus to an appropriate spot in the error list, if present, on page load, so that people using screen readers are informed that validation errors are present, and so that people navigating with a keyboard can conveniently access fiels with errors.
+4. Add javascript to set the keyboard focus to an appropriate spot in the error list, if present, on page load, so that people using screen readers are informed that validation errors are present, and so that people navigating with a keyboard can conveniently access fields with errors.

 5. Add redundant, inline error messages to the labels of all fields